 Creating a Post-Pandemic Talent Retention Plan

 As we emerge from the pandemic, the last thing your business needs is turnover.
-It’s a valid concern, too: Prudential Financials’ March 2021 Pulse of the American Worker Survey indicates that a quarter of all current employees plan to leave their job once things get back to normal.
+It’s a valid concern, too:ย Prudential Financial’s March 2021 Pulse of the American Worker Survey indicates that a quarter of all current employees plan to leave their job once things get back to normal.
 Even more concerning: 58% of those planning to leave their job are Gen X’ers and millennials.
 Talent drain is never helpful, but youth talent drain can be especially disruptive to the company’s future.

 Your Top Talent’s Concerns

 1. Flexibility with Work Location.
-Some of your workers will want to continue to work from home permanently; some prefer a hybrid system, and some still want to work exclusively in the office (and want everyone else to, too.)
+Some of your workers will want to continue to work from home permanently; some prefer a hybrid system, and some still want to work exclusively in the office (and want everyone else to, too).

 2. Career Advancement.
 Prudential’s survey found that close to 75% of all workers are rethinking their skill sets.
 Additionally, workers are wary that the potential for advancement for those working from home might be different than in-office workers.

 3. Pay and Benefits.
 The pandemic affected everyone financially in one way or another.
-Now, more than ever, employees are focused in on their financial wellness.
+Now, more than ever, employees are focused on their financial wellness.
 With the expected upheaval in the jobs market ahead, many employees are evaluating the opportunity to jump ship for a salary raise.

 Take the time to do an open and honest assessment of where your business stands on all three of these factors before moving on to the next step.